Matt Stone: The Book of Mormon (2011–present)

-After a frantic series of rewrites, rehearsals, and previews, The Book of Mormon premiered on Broadway at the Eugene O'Neill Theatre on March 24, 2011.
-The Book of Mormon received broad critical praise for the plot, score, actors' performances, direction and choreography.
-A cast recording of the original Broadway production became the highest-charting Broadway cast album in over four decades.
-The musical received nine Tony Awards, one for Best Musical, and a Grammy Award for Best Musical Theater Album.
-The production has since expanded to two national tours, a Chicago production, and a UK production, and Parker and Stone have confirmed a film adaption is in pre-production.
+After a frantic series of rewrites, rehearsals and previews, The Book of Mormon premiered at the Eugene O'Neill Theatre on March 24, 2011.
+The Book of Mormon follows a pair of mismatched Mormon missionaries (Josh Gad and Andrew Rannells) who are dispatched to a war-torn, AIDS-plagued village in Uganda.
+It received broad critical praise for the plot, score, performances, direction and choreography.
+The cast album became the highest-charting Broadway cast album in over four decades.
+The musical received nine Tony Awards, including Best Musical and a Grammy Award for Best Musical Theater Album.
+The national tour kicked off at the Denver Center for the Performing Arts.
+It has expanded to include productions in Chicago and London.
+Parker and Stone have confirmed a film adaption is in pre-production.
+The Mormon Church offered a measured response.
+Stone says "The official church response was something along the lines of The Book of Mormon the musical might entertain you for a night, but the Book of Mormon,' — the book as scripture — 'will change your life through Jesus'.
+Which we actually completely agree with.
+The Mormon church's response to this musical is almost like our Q.E.D. at the end of it.
+That's a cool, American response to a ribbing — a big musical that's done in their name. ...
+We weren't that surprised by the church's response.
+We had faith in them."

 Future projects (2013–present)

 With sufficient funds from their work on South Park and The Book of Mormon, the duo announced plans to create their own production studio, Important Studios, in January 2013.
 The studio will approve projects ranging from films to television to theatre.

 In the midst of the COVID-19 pandemic, Parker, Stone, and Peter Serafinowicz created a web series, Sassy Justice.
 The series uses deepfake technology to insert unrelated celebrities and politicians into the fictional world of a television reporter.
 The first episode was posted to YouTube on October 26, 2020.
 The team was originally assembled for a film project that was interrupted due to the pandemic, who made the video based on a series of impressions that Serafinowicz developed of a "sassy" Donald Trump.
 The creators have a handful of shorter videos alongside a 15-minute first episode that may be turned into an ongoing series, film, or other type of project.